Bamboo fails the connection to a Git Repository even when configured to use an outbound HTTP Proxy server

 1 - Allow firewall rules to pass the traffic directly

-Engage with your Network or Security teams to allow a direct connection from the Bamboo server to the Git repository URL.
-Keep in mind that IP addresses associated with the Git repository URL may change without notice, which may require updating the firewall with dynamic or DNS-based rules.
+Engage with your Network or Security teams to allow a direct connection from the Bamboo server and Agents to the Git repository URLs.
+Keep in mind that IP addresses associated with the Git repository URLs may change without notice, which may require updating the firewall with dynamic or DNS-based rules.

 2 - Configure Git to use an HTTP Proxy